When Cities were Nature's Heaven - Harini Nagendra

 She digs into Bengaluru’s past ecological history, beginning in the sixth century CE, in her well-researched book Nature in the City: Banglore in the Past, Present, and Future (2016).
 The book elaborates on how the dwellers in the Garden City (Bengaluru/Bangalore) understand that nature and cities can coexist and constantly try to preserve lakes and trees.
 Nagendra examines the transformation of the city into a metropolitan city (India's IT hub) with traffic congestion, diminishing lakes, skyrocketing buildings, and the act of cutting trees in the name of road widening and urban development.

-She demonstrates that the inscriptions on stone and copper plates show that early residents had a close relationship with nature and maintained a three dimensional landscape consisting of the lakes, the surrounding irrigated and dry land, the wells above and the trees below.
+Inscriptions on stone and copper plates:- The writer points out that these inscriptions show that the starting point for a new village was a lake or a tank, which saved the villagers' lives in drought conditions.
+She demonstrates that the inscriptions on stone and copper plates show that early residents had a close relationship with nature and maintained a three-dimensional landscape consisting of the lakes, the surrounding irrigated and dry land, the wells above and the trees below.

 1.Declining sources of water.